ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 Task.WaitAll(task1, task2);
 ```

-When we look at paging for instance than we use the paging arguments to create a branch key, so whenever you pass in the same paging arguments you will get the same branch.
+When we look at paging, for instance, we use the paging arguments to create a branch key.
+So, whenever you pass in the same paging arguments, you will get the same branch.
 This allows us to batch the paging requests for the same paging arguments.

 ```csharp
 productsByBrandId.WithPagingArguments(args).LoadAsync(brandId, ct);
 ```

-We also use the same state mechanism for DataLoader with projections.
+We also use the same state mechanism for `DataLoader` with projections.

 ```csharp
 public class Query